 Each shellfish producing state is directed to adopt either the total coliform or fecal coliform criterion to classify its waters.
 The criteria were developed to ensure that shellfish harvested from designated waters would be free of pathogenic (disease-producing) bacteria.
 Combinations of these criterion may also be used.
-While New Jersey had been using fecal coliform analysis (direct 3 tube, A-1) and criteria for its ocean waters and total coliform analysis (3 tube, three dilution) and criteria for its back bay areas, BMWM/WM&S switched all State shellfish growing areas over to the criteria for fecal coliform in February, 2012, and the method for analysis changed as well.
+While New Jersey had been using fecal coliform analysis (direct 3 tube, A-1) and criteria for its ocean waters and total coliform analysis (3 tube, three dilution) and criteria for its back bay areas, WM&S/BMWM switched all State shellfish growing areas over to the criteria for fecal coliform in February, 2012, and the method for analysis changed as well.

-BMWM/WM&S now use mTEC agar plating to facilitate the fecal coliform bacteriological analysis for samples taken within New Jersey shellfish growing areas, and had been acquiring adjunct mTEC data for its growing areas for some time in order to statistically facilitate the transition to mTEC.
+WM&S/BMWM now use mTEC agar plating to facilitate the fecal coliform bacteriological analysis for samples taken within New Jersey shellfish growing areas, and had been acquiring adjunct mTEC data for its growing areas for some time in order to statistically facilitate the transition to mTEC.
 Statistical facilitation, in the case of Shellfish growing area A0NorthCent refers to the combination of past, 3 tube, A-1 data with current mTEC data in order to obtain statistically valid measurements during the transition.

 Each classification criterion is composed of a measure of the statistical "central tendency" (geometric mean) and the relative variability of the data set.
 For the Adverse Pollution Condition sampling strategy, variability is expressed utilizing the 90th percentile.
 Although the State has only Approved and Prohibited classifications in its ocean waters, an area to be Approved under the Seasonal classification using APC would have to be sampled and meet the criterion during the time of year that it is Approved for the harvest of shellfish.
-The table on the next page shows the statistical criteria for the APC strategy.
+The table below shows the statistical criteria for the APC strategy.
+The area on the chart highlighted in yellow represents the criteria used when analyzing with direct 3 tube, A-1, which was utilized in the preparation of this report.

-Statistical Criteria for Adverse Pollution Condition Sampling Strategy Total Colife orm Criteria Fecal Coliform Criteria Geometric mean (MPN/100 mL) No more than 10% of samples can exceed (MPN/100 mL) Geometric mean (MPN/100 mL) No more than 10% of samples can exceed (MPN/100 mL) Approved Water Classification 70 330 14 49 w/ direct 3- tube, A1 31 w/ mTEC Agar Special Restricted Water Classification 700 3300 88 300 w/direct 3-tube, A1 163 w/ mTEC Agar
+Statistical Criteria for Adverse Pollution Condition Sampling Strategy Total Colifo orm Criteria Fecal Coliform Criteria Geometric mean (MPN/100 mL) No more than 10% of samples can exceed (MPN/100 mL) Geometric mean (MPN/100 mL) No more than 10% of samples can exceed (MPN/100 mL) Approved Water Classification 70 330 14 49 w/ direct 3- tube, A1 31 w/ mTEC Agar Special Restricted Water Classification 700 3300 88 300 w/direct 3-tube, A1 163 w/ mTEC Agar